-After the AlienApp for Jira is configured and users execute the supported actions directly or through an orchestration rule, you can easily view a list of the Jira issues created by USM Anywhere and look at the events Any traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall., alarms Any traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall., and vulnerabilities A known issue or weakness in a system, procedure, internal control, software package, or hardware that could be used to compromise security. related to the executed actions.
+After the AlienApp for Jira is configured and users execute the supported actions directly or through an orchestration rule, you can easily view a list of the Jira issues created by USM Anywhere and look at the events Any traffic or data exchange detected by AT&T Cybersecurity products through a sensor or external devices such as a firewall., alarms Any traffic or data exchange detected by AT&T Cybersecurity products through a sensor or external devices such as a firewall., and vulnerabilities A known issue or weakness in a system, procedure, internal control, software package, or hardware that could be used to compromise security. related to the executed actions.

 Viewing Jira Issues Created by USM Anywhere